-3. As a result of a deteriorating financial condition, on March 4, 2019, the Applicants each commenced Proposal Proceedings under the BIA (the "Proposal Proceedings") by each filing a Notice of Intention to File a Proposal ("NOI").
-Crowe Soberman Inc. was appointed Proposal Trustee of each of the Applicants;
+3. As a result of a deteriorating financial condition, on March 4, 2019, the Applicants each commenced Proposal Proceedings under the BIA by each filing a Notice of Intention to File a Proposal ("NOI").
+Crowe Soberman was appointed Proposal Trustee of each of the Applicants;